-Finding an ideal assisted living community for your senior loved one can be an overwhelming task, given the wide variety of facilities available.
+Finding an ideal assisted living community in Michigan for your senior loved one can be an overwhelming task, given the wide variety of communities available.
 And while the suitability of a community varies from one individual to the other, there are certain must-haves in a senior living residence.

 1. Qualified Caregivers and Staff